nazaretcaballo-CX/entrypoints-CMS/en-US/como-hacer-un-test.md

-{% hint style="warning" %} Solo puedes hacer cambios en el contenido si estás en la pestaña **Test**.
-Usa la otra pestaña para ver el contenido previo a los cambios que has hecho para el test.  {% endhint %}
+{% hint style = "warning" %} You can only make changes to the content if you are in the **Test** tab.
+Use the other tab to see the content prior to the changes that you made for the test. {% endhint %}

 When you have made sure that the content in the **Test** tab, in all the steps, is the content you want to apply, click **Publish**.
 Click **Yes** when the confirmation message appears.